JulianNicholls/Raspberry-Pi-Misc/README.md

 ### test_sleep

 Test the resolution of time.sleep().
-It appears to be about 100us (microseconds), which is an order of magnitude (or more) better than I expected.
+It appears to be about 100us (microseconds), which is an order of magnitude (or more) better than I expected. time.sleep(n) ALWAYS sleeps for at least the time specified.

 ## python/gpio